AlgebraicJulia/Decapodes.jl/docs/src/overview.md

 automatically generate an explicit method for solving the system (using [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl?tab=readme-ov-file) to handle time-stepping and instability detection).

-We begin this process by importing a mesh.
-The mesh has been pre-generated within [CombinatorialSpaces.jl](https://github.com/AlgebraicJulia/CombinatorialSpaces.jl), and is generated such that it has periodic boundary conditions.
+`Torus_30x10` is a default mesh that is downloaded via `Artifacts.jl` when a user installs [CombinatorialSpaces.jl](https://github.com/AlgebraicJulia/CombinatorialSpaces.jl).
+If we wanted, we could also instantiate any `.obj` file of triangulated faces as a simplicial set although we do not here.

 We will also upload a non-periodic mesh for the sake of visualization, as well as a mapping between the points on the periodic and non-periodic meshes.